mtlazaro/cg_mrslam/README.md

     $ rosrun cg_mrslam sim_mrslam -idRobot 0 -nRobots 2 -o testmrslam.g2o __ns:=robot_0
     $ rosrun cg_mrslam sim_mrslam -idRobot 1 -nRobots 2 -o testmrslam.g2o __ns:=robot_1

 During the execution it will create one g2o file for each robot, named robot-x-testmrslam.g2o which can be openned with the **g2o_viewer**.

+Additionally, the graph can be visualized online using RViz.
+The map will be drawn with respect the Fixed Frame which can be defined through the command line if it is different from the default one.
+For the  current example, to visualize the map of robot_0:

+    $ rosrun cg_mrslam sim_mrslam -idRobot 0 -nRobots 2 -fixedFrame /robot_0/odom -o testmrslam.g2o __ns:=robot_0

+Then, launch RViz (`rosrun rviz rviz`) and select /robot_0/odom as the Fixed Frame in Global options.
+The nodes of the graph are published as a PoseArray message on the /robot_0/trajectory topic while their associated laserscans are published as a PoinCloud on the /robot_0/lasermap topic.

 Related papers
 ---------------